 We started saving at a prodigious rate and gave ourselves 16 months to come up with what we expected were the necessary funds for such an undertaking.
 The concept of leaving our careers behind was frightening but we both believed that fear traps us all and stops us from reaching out.

 A person can only grow if they embrace uncertainty and swim in the river of new encounters.
 We both felt so empowered, and so alive knowing we were going to turn our dreams into a reality.

 Time became both an enemy and friend for the next year.
-We were both so impatient to begin this next chapter in our lives and each month dragged like a plough through thick mud.
-It did afford us opportunity however to consider our route from Singapore to London.
+We were both so impatient to begin this next chapter in our lives and each month dragged like a plow through thick mud.
+It did afford us the opportunity however to consider our route from Singapore to London.
 There were, after all, many logistics to take into account.
 One important factor was going to be the weather.

 For many months in developing parts of the world, land-based transport does not operate or is simply not possible.
 If we were to be successful a loosely structured plan was going to be necessary.
-We are both very keen trekkers and wanted to maximize our time in various parts of the Himalaya.
+We are both very keen trekkers and wanted to maximize our time in various parts of the Himalayas.

 With this in mind, our plan took shape like so.
 Travel through South East Asia during April and May before crossing into China and onto Tibet for the summer in May and June.
 This was critical, as crossing Tibet all the way to Kashgar is only possible during the summer months.

 The Trans-Himalaya Highway is in fact, a 3000km ribbon of dirt that never drops below 4500m and crosses dozens of passes over 5000m.
 It travels through the middle of nowhere and past where the hell am I?